Let’s talk less about the pasta and more about the pesto – after all that’s what makes this red pesto pasta special 🙂

-- Dice the onion and fry it with a tbsp of olive oil in a pan on medium heat.
+Dice the onion and fry it with olive oil in a pan on medium heat.

 - While that’s cooking put the seeds in a frying pan and fry without oil.
 They’ll only take a minute or two so don’t let them burn!

-- Drain the cooked pasta then add it into the pan, mix in red pesto, spinach/rocket and a good handful of diced cherry tomatoes.
+- Drain the cooked pasta then add it into the pan, mix in red pesto, spinach/arugula and a good handful of diced cherry tomatoes.